liteljaime/junior-infra-task/notes.md

     integrates with postgres, redis, rabbitMQ, mongoDB

 cons: cost $$$$
-      adds complexity to the cluster as it needs new relic infrastructure and responsability to send logs to NR
+      adds loads to the cluster as it needs new relic infrastructure to send logs.
+Can create bottle necks.

 Google Cloud StackDriver